phalcon-orphanage/docs/en/api/Phalcon_Http.md

 ```
 Create a new response.

-@param int    $code         The HTTP status code.
-Defaults to 200.
-@param string $reasonPhrase The reason phrase to associate with the status
                             code in the generated response.
 If none is
                             provided, implementations MAY use the defaults
                             as suggested in the HTTP specification.